-Over time, coffee brewers will build up what’s called “scale”.
+Over time, coffee brewers will build up what’s called “scale.”
 Scale is when limestone accumulates inside the brewer.
 It’s often difficult to see, as it occurs in the inner workings of the brewer.
-This can ultimately deteriorate your machine and affect its ability to brew as it was designed which can change the flavor of your coffee.
-We recommend running Urnex Dezcal Scale Remover every few months or so if you’re a regular coffee drinker.
+This can ultimately deteriorate your machine and affect its ability to brew as it was designed, which can change the flavor of your coffee.
+If you’re a regular coffee drinker, we recommend running Urnex Dezcal Scale Remover every few months.
 Urnex has provided a helpful tutorial on how to descale machines.

 Similar to how limestone can build up in a brewer, oils and coffee particles can build up and stick to the burrs of a coffee grinder.
 This can produce a stale, old coffee flavor in your brewed coffee because particles that have been stuck in your grinder for who knows how long can make it into the brewer.
 This can also alter the effectiveness of the burrs, which will meddle with achieving your ideal extraction.
 We recommend running Urnex’s Grindz tablets through your grinder every month or so.
 It’s as easy as throwing a few in and grinding, just as you would with coffee!
 Urnex has provided helpful instructions for how to use these, as well.

 If you’re a flavored coffee drinker, we also recommend not storing excess flavored coffee beans in the hopper.
 The flavored coffees tend to adhere to the walls of the hopper and can be imparted into future cups of coffee with other flavors.
 We recommend following any of our coffee storage suggestions, which will keep your coffee fresher, too!